 Skip to main content

-Civil Engineering Career Pathway
+Civil Engineer Career Pathway

 Civil engineering is the cornerstone of our built environment, with civil engineers at the helm.
 Civil engineers plan, design, construct and maintain critical civil engineering infrastructures such as buildings, roads, bridges, dams, pipelines, transport systems, and water supply and wastewater treatment facilities.